 Type 1 diabetes is an incurable condition which must be carefully managed to prevent complications.
-Like the more common Type 2 diabetes, the condition is characterised by abnormal blood glucose levels.
-Unlike Type 2 diabetes which can be prevented and treated through healthy eating and lifestyle, there is no known way to prevent Type 1 diabetes.
+Like the more common type 2 diabetes, the condition is characterised by abnormal blood glucose levels.
+Unlike type 2 diabetes which can be prevented and treated through healthy eating and lifestyle, there is no known way to prevent type 1 diabetes.

 Each day, two Australian children are newly diagnosed with the condition, making Australia one of the ten countries with the highest number of new diabetes cases.
 While a type 1 diabetes diagnosis means a lifetime of glucose monitoring and injections, it can be a life-saving diagnosis.
-Unless it is correctly diagnosed and treated children living with type 1 diabetes are likely to experience complications.
+Unless it is correctly diagnosed and treated, children living with type 1 diabetes are likely to experience complications.

 Why is my son always hungry and thirsty?

 “He had really extreme mood swings.
 One minute he was full of life and then he was completely quiet or became irritated or ‘spaced out’, staring off into the distance.
 Other times he would just be tired and have no energy, constantly yawning.
-We put this all down to him being a toddler.
+We put this all down to him being a toddler.”

-“Sometimes he would have 3 large meals and during the day he grazed a lot.
+“Sometimes he would have three large meals and during the day he grazed a lot.
 At first we thought that this was due to ‘growth spurts’.
 But despite all the eating, he started losing weight.
 He was also drinking huge amounts of water, and peeing so much in the night that he would soak through his nappies and clothes.”

 Getting tested for type 1 diabetes

-When she got there, she said to the doctor “I think Tristan has type 1 diabetes, these are his symptoms.”
+When she got there, she said to the doctor, “I think Tristan has type 1 diabetes, these are his symptoms.”